-Any time a student must be picked up early, parents should notify the student’s teachers and the Attendance Clerk (email@example.com).
-Early departure notifications are accepted until 2:30pm.
-After 2:30pm, parents must call the front office to arrange an early pick up.
-During school hours, all students must be signed out at the Building 3 office.
+Any time a student must be picked up early, parents should notify the student’s teachers and the Attendance Clerk.
+Early departure notifications are accepted until 3:00pm.
+After 3:00pm, parents must call the main office to arrange an early pick up.
+During school hours, all students must be signed out at the Upper School office or Grammar School office.

 If a student who drives to school must depart early, the parent must call the office and send written permission to the Attendance Clerk for the student to leave.

-Students must check out and check in at the front office whenever their departure or arrival occurs during school hours, even during passing periods, lunch, recess, and PE.
+Students must check out and check in at the Upper School office or Grammar School office whenever their departure or arrival occurs during school hours, even during passing periods, lunch, recess, and PE.

 So that a student does not miss out on valuable class time, we encourage families to schedule doctor’s appointments after school.
-Students who must miss class for a doctor’s appointment are responsible for making up any work they missed promptly.
-Doctor’s notes should be dropped off at the front desk or emailed to the Attendance Clerk.
+Students who must miss class for a doctor’s appointment are responsible for promptly making up any work they missed.
+Doctor’s notes should be dropped off at the Upper School office, Grammar School office or emailed to the Attendance Clerk.